DIARY-Political and General News Events from Feb. 27

 U.S. Federal Reserve Today in Washington

 MONTEVIDEO/LONDON - Bangladesh President Hamid leaves Dhaka on 11-day visit to Uruguay, UK (to Mar.
-7) NEW DELHI - Winston Peters, Deputy Prime Minister and Minister of Foreign Affairs of New Zealand, will be on a four-day visit to India (to Feb.
-28) GENEVA – 43rd Session of the Human Rights Council (to Mar.
+7) NEW DELHI - Winston Peters, Deputy Prime Minister and Minister of Foreign Affairs of New Zealand, will be on a four-day visit to India (Final Day) GENEVA – 43rd Session of the Human Rights Council (to Mar.
 20).

-NEW DELHI – Myanmar President Win Myint to visit India next week on a four-day tour - (to Feb 29).
-PRAGUE - Foreign Ministers from the Czech Republic, Slovakia, Poland and Hungary meet with their counterparts from the countries of the west Balkans in Prague.(Final Day) PARIS - Lebanese foreign minister, Nassif Hitti, in France for bilaiteral talks - 1530 GMT.

 SYDNEY - Australian Prime Minister Scott Morrison meets with his New Zealand counterpart, Jacinda Ardern, as part of the annual Australia-New Zealand Leaders Meeting.
 HAMBURG, Germany - German Foreign Minister Heiko Maas and NATO Secretary-General Jens Stoltenberg to hold speeches at the Matthiae Mahl event in Hamburg, a festive dinner first held in the year 1356. - - - - - - - - - SATURDAY, FEBRUARY 29 SLOVAKIA - Slovak National Council election. - - - - - - - - -